5. Customers are complaining because they can’t see real-time inventory in the portal

 Inventory availability (and/or customer-specific ATP calculation) is key to a seamless customer experience for a manufacturer.
 When buyers are putting together an order, they want to know how much product is in stock.
 Whether you’re showing them the literal, total inventory, or a fractional ATP calculation personalized to their account, you need to show them something.

-Since inventory data lives in your ERP (and gets updated there in real time), your web channel needs to communicate with SAP to give customers that information.
+Since inventory data lives in your ERP (and gets updated there in real time), your B2B ecommerce portal needs to communicate with SAP to give customers that information.

 SOLUTION: Choose a customer portal solution that displays real-time inventory

 For manufacturers, an online customer experience demands real-time inventory availability.
 When you choose a solution that’s built around a real-time integration to your SAP ERP system, you can show your users the real-time inventory/ATP which they need to place orders with confidence.

 Early adopters of web portal technology often encounter a unique problem.
 Customers have abandoned the old B2B ecommerce solution and gone back to phone/fax/email ordering—or worse, turned to the competition, who does have a beautiful, functional online customer experience.

 The “Amazon effect” has raised expectations for all parties involved, and if your older web portal doesn’t support the kind of functionality which users now expect, they may get too frustrated to keep using it.
 Here are some things which are often lacking in older manufacturing customer experiences:

 - No product descriptions